 Diving in Marsa Alam

-Egypt's southern Red Sea hub famous for dugong bays, oceanic whitetips at Elphinstone, and the spinner dolphin reef at Shaab Samadai.
+Egypt's quiet southern Red Sea hub for dugong bays at Abu Dabbab, oceanic whitetips at Elphinstone, and the protected spinner-dolphin reef at Samadai.

 Overview

-Two seagrass bays, one offshore wall, a horseshoe dolphin reef, and a network of shore-accessible house reefs define the diving here.
+Two seagrass bays, one offshore wall, a horseshoe dolphin reef, and a string of shore-accessible house reefs define the diving here.
 Abu Dabbab and Marsa Mubarak hold small resident dugong populations in shallow seagrass meadows, shore-accessible and suitable for new divers; repeat visitors describe sightings as achievable rather than rare.
 Elphinstone sits roughly 300 metres offshore with walls dropping beyond recreational depth, and it is the regional anchor for oceanic whitetip sharks from October to April.
-Shaab Samadai shelters a resident pod of spinner dolphins under zoned marine park access, while the Fury Shoals pinnacles south of Hamata deliver the coral swim-throughs, canyons and overhangs that the Deep South is built on.
+Samadai Reef shelters a resident pod of spinner dolphins under zoned marine park access.
+The rest of the menu is calm bays and coral gardens reached from the town, Port Ghalib, or the eco-village house reefs.

 Community voice has been consistent for several years.
 The area is quieter than Hurghada and Sharm, operators run dive-first programmes, and repeat visits are common.
 A 2024 bleaching event affected hard corals across much of the southern coast, with September water reaching 32 degrees; first-hand reports from late 2024 describe a mixed picture, with Marsa Shagra's house reef reportedly in good shape while other stretches were visibly damaged.
 Pelagic life at the offshore reefs was not noticeably affected.
-The area runs on two accommodation templates: Red Sea Diving Safari's eco-villages at Marsa Shagra, Marsa Nakari and Wadi Lahami, and a row of resort-affiliated centres clustered around hotels from Port Ghalib south to the Malikia at Abu Dabbab.
+The area runs on two accommodation templates: the eco-villages at Marsa Shagra and Marsa Nakari, and a row of resort-affiliated centres clustered around hotels from Port Ghalib down the coast.

 Planning your visit

 Marsa Alam International (RMF) receives direct charter flights from the UK, Germany, Austria, Belgium, Italy and Netherlands, which avoids the 3 to 4 hour road transfer from Hurghada.
-The three decision points are accommodation style, offshore-site priority and whether a liveaboard fits.
-Eco-villages suit divers who want unlimited shore diving and quiet evenings; Wadi Lahami, the southernmost camp, is roughly 2.5 hours from RMF and closer to the Sudan border than to town.
-Port Ghalib is the marina hub and the primary launch point for Brothers, Daedalus, Zabargad and St Johns liveaboards.
-Resort-affiliated centres work well for package travellers who want a house reef plus minibus or Zodiac transfers to nearby sites.
+The main decision is accommodation style.
+Eco-villages suit divers who want unlimited shore diving and quiet evenings; resort-affiliated centres work well for package travellers who want a house reef plus minibus or Zodiac transfers to nearby sites; Port Ghalib is the marina base and the departure point for the offshore liveaboard areas further south.

 Geology & underwater terrain

-Fringing coral reefs along the coast with sheltered bays (marsas), dramatic offshore walls and pinnacles, shallow seagrass meadows that support dugong and green turtle populations, and coral towers, canyons and caves through the Fury Shoals system to the south
+Fringing coral reefs along the coast with sheltered bays (marsas), dramatic offshore walls and pinnacles such as Elphinstone, and shallow seagrass meadows that support dugong and green turtle populations

 Top Dives